 If true, the basis, KB projector, and other information is read from NetCDF files Atomlabel.ion.nc, where Atomlabel is the atomic label specified in block ChemicalSpeciesLabel.
-These files can be generated by a previous SIESTA run or by the standalone program GEN-BASIS.
+These files can be generated by a previous SIESTA run or by the standalone program GENBASIS.
 No pseudopotential files are necessary.
 NetCDF support is needed.
+Note that ghost atoms cannot yet be adequately treated with this option.